caswellbrett/AttendanceTracker/README.md

 Tue Nov 22 16:09:00 PST 2022
 - An occasion named "Wedding" was added at
 Tue Nov 22 16:09:40 PST 2022

+## Phase 4: Task 3
+If I were to refactor my project, there are a few things I would do to improve the design of my project.
+Firstly, I would seperate GuiMain into 2 classes.
+The first class would be solely responsible for running the project and the second class would be responsible for generating/operating the main window.
+This design change would improve cohesion since our current class handles two different responsibilities.
+I would also wish to improve cohesion by refactoring EventList into two classes.
+Currently, there are two responsibilities associated with the EventList
+class: (1) keep a list of events and (2) generate appropriate dates for these events.
+As a result, making a Date class would ensure each class handles only one responsibility.
+Lastly, I would potentially consider implementing an abstract class called "Window", but this implementation would come with trade-offs.
+Although this refactoring would reduce duplication in code, it would also increase coupling between classes.